eating247/efcr-sample/README.md

 - **Temporal change tracking** to understand amendment patterns over time
 - **Agency scope comparison** so you can see the relative regulatory footprint of different agencies
 - **Hierarchical analysis** that shows how regulatory responsibility is distributed across parent agencies and their child organizations

-## Performance Considerations

-A few things I focused on to keep the app responsive:

-- **Strategic database indexing** on the fields that get queried most often (agency names, slugs, CFR references)
-- **Efficient XML parsing** algorithms in the CFRXMLWordCounter
-- **Cache-first architecture** that tries to serve cached data before hitting external APIs
-- **Progressive loading** in the UI so users see data as it becomes available rather than staring at loading screens

 ## What I'd Change With More Time